dfelinto/blender-manual/manual/editors/nla/sidebar.rst

    .. note::

-      If you select values that are above or below the actual keyframe count of the Action, then the :ref:`F-curve Extrapolation <editors-graph-fcurves-settings-extrapolation>` will be applied.
+      If you select values that are above or below the actual keyframe count of the Action, then the :ref:`F-Curve Extrapolation <editors-graph-fcurves-settings-extrapolation>` will be applied.

 Sync Length
    Causes the *Start* and *End Frames*, above, to be reset to